holoviz/panel/doc/how_to/custom_components/esm/build.md

-# Handling of external resources
+# Include and Bundle external resources

-The ESM components make it possible to load external libraries from NPM or GitHub easily using one of two approaches:
+The ESM components make it possible to load external libraries from a CDN, NPM or GitHub using one of two approaches:

 1. Directly importing from `esm.sh` or another CDN or by defining a so called importmap.
 2. Bundling the resources using `npm` and `esbuild`.